kupehtci/DOCUMENTATION/GCP/GCP - GKE - Google Kubernetes Engine.md

 This nodes have some specific features:

-* Auto-repair: monitorize health checks of the nodes and change them if needed.
+* Auto-repair: monitor health checks of the nodes and change them if needed.
 * Auto-update: keep the nodes updates with the newer version of Kubernetes and GKE
 * Auto-scaling: re dimension the cluster if the compute needs are needed.
 * Auto-provision: create Node Groups that automatically adjusts to the workloads